ncatlab/nlab-content/pages/18423.md

 * the first step uses the [[closed monoidal structure on presheaves]];

-* the second step is Prop. \ref{SmoothShapeModelityGivenBySmoothPathInfinityGroupod};
+* the second step is Prop. \ref{SmoothShapeModelityGivenBySmoothPathInfinityGroupoid};

 * the third step uses that with $X \in SmoothManifolds$, by assumption, and with $\Delta^n_{smth} \in CartesianSpaces \hookrightarrow SmoothManifolds$ by Def. \ref{SmoothExtendedSimplices}, also the [[Cartesian product]] $X \times \Delta^n_{smth} \,\in\, SmoothManifolds \xhookrightarrow{y} PSh_\infty(SmoothManifolds)$ is still [[representable functor|representable]], so that by the [[(∞,1)-Yoneda lemma]], we may [[limits of presheaves are computed objectwise|compute the colimit of presheaves objectwise]];

 * the fourth just makes explicit the [[internal hom]] in order to make manifest another appeal to the [[closed monoidal structure on presheaves]] in the fifth and sixth step;

-* the last step applies again Prop. \ref{SmoothShapeModelityGivenBySmoothPathInfinityGroupod}.
+* the last step applies again Prop. \ref{SmoothShapeModelityGivenBySmoothPathInfinityGroupoid}.

 Since the composite of these equivalences is still [[natural equivalence|natural]] in $U$, the statement (eq:SmoothOkaPrincipleEquivalence) follows by the [[(∞,1)-Yoneda embedding]].
 \end{proof}